JonVT/SCON/README.md

 ApiKey = your-secret-key-here
 ```

-Then from SDSM (or any client):
+Then from any client:
 ```
 Authorization: Bearer your-secret-key-here
 ```

 ### Dedicated server auto-binding

-- When running a dedicated server (headless), RCON will automatically bind to `(game server port + 1)` if `AutoBindToServerPortPlusOne` is `true`.
+- When running a dedicated server (headless), SCON will automatically bind to `(game server port + 1)` if `AutoBindToServerPortPlusOne` is `true`.
-- Example: If the game server runs on `27500`, RCON will bind to `27501`.
+- Example: If the game server runs on `27500`, SCON will bind to `27501`.
-- Single-player or when the server port can't be detected: RCON uses the configured `Port`.
+- Single-player or when the server port can't be detected: SCON uses the configured `Port`.

 ## API Usage